Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 Don't know where to get started building a custom syntax language?
 This walkthrough is the perfect place to go because it gives the steps that should be followed, along with links to many other helpful topics in this documentation.

-This walkthough gives you a sequence of concepts to understand when working with syntax languages.
-Each section in the walkthough provides a brief overview along with links to other documentation topics that give detailed information about the related subject.
+This walkthrough gives you a sequence of concepts to understand when working with syntax languages.
+Each section in the walkthrough provides a brief overview along with links to other documentation topics that give detailed information about the related subject.

 > [!TIP]
 > The **Sample Browser** application included with our installer includes a series of *Getting Started QuickStarts* for building a custom language with full source code and a working sample for each step.